mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

 The input/output interface of ChatGPT is text, and the capabilities that it has out of the box are the emotions that it evokes in the human operator.
-These will then feed back into the AI and create that conversation.
-My experience with ChatGPT were mostly ammusing.
+These will then feed back into the AI and create that conversation and feedback loop.
+My experience with ChatGPT were mostly amusing.
 It tried to make it talk like a drunk Hitler, give me short explanations in the style of the bible, that sort of thing.
 There was something slightly unnerving about it, but I did find it quite clever in many ways when someone expanded those capabilities by making it emit `JSON and plug it into a home automation
 <https://www.theverge.com/2023/1/19/23562063/gpt3-siri-apple-shortcuts-homekit-demo-voice-assistant-artificial-intelligence>`__.

 Bing also got a new capability, and that's performing web searches.
 That